Required CSV File Values for Error-Free Magento Import via Admin

 Is there sample file suitable for Magento import?We have put together and verified the file, so you can download it and compare with your own spreadsheet -

 How to avoid the necessity to include all the mentioned above fields?

 If you expect that you can export the data to the file and have an example or can use the same file for import, you are mistaken.
 Often the file you just exported won’t be suitable for Magento import so you will need to go through all the above requirements to check why your file is not accepted.
-In case you need working alternative that will deprive you from the necessity to adjust the file according to all requirements, change column names and data placed in them or see the error returned that states that there are some values missing and import failed, try Magento import from .csv using Store Manager for Magento application.
+In case you need working alternative that will deprive you from the necessity to adjust the file according to all requirements, change column names and data placed in them or see the error returned that states that there are some values missing and import failed, try upload from .csv using Store Manager application.